thoughtspot/rest-api-sdk/api-spec/openapi-spec-diff.md

 -  endpoint added

+### POST /api/rest/2.0/metadata/headers/update
+-  added the new `PERSONALISED_VIEW` enum value to the request property `headers_update/items/type`

 ### POST /api/rest/2.0/metadata/search
+- :warning: added the new `TEMPLATE_VARIABLE` enum value to the `items/metadata_type` response property for the response status `200`
 -  added the new optional request property `dependent_objects_record_offset`
+-  added the new `TEMPLATE_VARIABLE` enum value to the request property `exclude_objects/items/type`
+-  added the new `TEMPLATE_VARIABLE` enum value to the request property `metadata/items/type`
 -  added the optional property `items/dependent_objects_is_last_batch` to the response with the `200` status

+### POST /api/rest/2.0/metadata/update-obj-id
+-  added the new `PERSONALISED_VIEW` enum value to the request property `metadata/items/type`

 ### GET /api/rest/2.0/system